litagaki/I-will-cook-that/README.md

 [Details][phase-one]

-### Phase 2: Viewing Recipes, Reviews and Collections (~3 days)
+### Phase 2: Viewing Recipes, Reviews and Folders (~3 days)
 I will add API routes to serve recipe, review, and folder data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create recipes, collections, and reviews and view them inside a single Backbone app.
+By the end of this phase, users will be able to create recipes, folders, and reviews and view them inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Tagging Recipes and Adding to Folders (~ 1 day)
+### Phase 3: Tagging Recipes (~ 1 day)
   I will add API routes to serve tag data to JSON, then add Backbone models and collections that fetch data from those routes.
 When a user submits a recipe, the title will automatically be parsed and each word added as a keyword tag.
 Users will be able to manually add non-keyword tags from a standard list at the time of recipe submission.

 [Details][phase-three]

 ### Phase 4: Images and Profile (~1-2 days)
- I plan to integrate Filepicker for file upload so users can add images to recipes.
+ I plan to integrate Paperclip for file upload so users can add images to recipes.
 I will also add a user profile view where users can update their settings and view their activity.

 [Details][phase-four]